Dynamic-Mobile-Security/mdast-cli/README.md

 ### AppCenter
 To download application from AppCenter distribution system you need to select the `distribution_system appcenter` parameter.
 Also, you need to specify the following mandatory parameters:
  * `appcenter_token` - API access token.
 Look in official documentation to [learn how to retrieve it]((https://docs.microsoft.com/en-us/appcenter/api-docs/)).
  * `appcenter_owner_name` - owner of the application.
-Look in official documentation to learn how to retreive the [owner name](https://docs.microsoft.com/en-us/appcenter/api-docs/#find-your-app-center-app-name-and-owner-name).
+Look in official documentation to learn how to retrieve the [owner name](https://docs.microsoft.com/en-us/appcenter/api-docs/#find-your-app-center-app-name-and-owner-name).
  * `appcenter_app_name` - the name of the application in the AppCenter system.
 Look in official documentation to [learn how to retrieve it](https://docs.microsoft.com/en-us/appcenter/api-docs/#find-your-app-center-app-name-and-owner-name)
  * `appcenter_release_id` or `appcenter_app_version`
     * `appcenter_release_id` - ID of the specific release of the application to be downloaded from AppCenter.
 There is a possibility to select the "latest" value - the [latest available version](https://openapi.appcenter.ms/#/distribute/releases_getLatestByUser) of the application will be downloaded.
     * `appcenter_app_version` - this parameter finds and downloads the specific version of the application in accordance with its version ID (shown in Android Manifest) (the "version" field in the [AppCenter Documentation](https://openapi.appcenter.ms/#/distribute/releases_list))

 ### Nexus
 To download application from maven repository you need to know repository where mobile application is stored and its group_id, artifact_id and version.
 To upload mobile application to Nexus you can use [this snippet](https://gist.github.com/Dynamic-Mobile-Security/9730e8eaa1b5d5f7f21e28beb63561a8) for android apk and [this one](https://gist.github.com/Dynamic-Mobile-Security/66daaf526e0109636d8bcdc21fd10779) for iOS ipa.

-Also you need to select the `distribution_system nexus` and specify the following mandatory parameters:
+Also, you need to select the `distribution_system nexus` and specify the following mandatory parameters:
  * `nexus_url` - Http(s) url for Nexus server where mobile application is located.
  * `nexus_login` - username for Nexus server with permissions to repository where mobile application located.
  * `nexus_password` - password for the Nexus server with permissions to repository where mobile application located.